pmreid/angular-tz-extensions/README.md

     yourApplication.constant('$timezones.definitions.location', '/custom/path/to/tz/data')

-This is done by the unit tests and illustrated in `docs/examples`.
+This is done by the unit tests and illustrated in the included sample app (see Examples below).

 ### Resolution